Radbod of Frisia: Reign

-On Pepin's death in 714, Redbad took the initiative again.
+On Pepin's death in 714, Radbod took the initiative again.
 He forced Saint Willibrord and his monks to flee and advanced as far as Cologne, where he defeated Charles Martel, Pepin's natural son, in 716.
 Eventually, however, Charles prevailed and compelled the Frisians to submit.
-Redbad died in 719, but for some years his successors struggled against the Frankish power.
+Radbod died in 719, but for some years his successors struggled against the Frankish power.

-As an example of how powerful King Redbad still was at the end of his life, the news that he was engaged in assembling an army was reportedly enough to fill the Frankish kingdom with fear and trembling.
+As an example of how powerful King Radbod still was at the end of his life, the news that he was engaged in assembling an army was reportedly enough to fill the Frankish kingdom with fear and trembling.

-Relation with the Roman Catholic Church
+Relation with Christianity

-During the second journey of Saint Boniface to Rome, Wulfram (or Vulfran), a monk and ex-archbishop of Sens tried to convert Redbad, but after an unsuccessful attempt he returned to Fontenelle.
-It is said that Redbad was nearly baptised but refused when he was told that he would not be able to find any of his ancestors in Heaven after his death.
+During the second journey of Saint Boniface to Rome, Wulfram, a monk and ex-archbishop of Sens, tried to convert Radbod, but after an unsuccessful attempt he returned to Fontenelle.
+It is said that Radbod was nearly baptised but refused when he was told that he would not be able to find any of his ancestors in Heaven after his death.
 He said he preferred spending eternity in Hell with his pagan ancestors than in Heaven with a pack of beggars.
 This legend is also told with Wulfram being replaced with bishop Willibrord.

 Legacy

-Saint Radboud was a descendant of Redbad.
+Saint Radboud was a descendant of Radbod.
 Saint Radboud was a bishop of Utrecht who adopted his ancestor's native name.
 The Nijmegen University and its corresponding medical facility were named after him in 2004.

 In Richard Wagner's Lohengrin a certain "Radbod, ruler of the Frisians" is mentioned as Ortrud's ancestor.

-In Harry Harrison's The Hammer and the Cross series of novels, Redbad becomes the founder of "the Way", an organized pagan cult, created to combat the efforts of Christian missionaries.
+In Harry Harrison's The Hammer and the Cross series of novels, Radbod becomes the founder of "the Way", an organized pagan cult, created to combat the efforts of Christian missionaries.

 Black metal band Ophidian Forest recorded a concept album Redbad in 2007.

-Dutch folk metal band 'Heidevolk' recorded a song 'Koning Radboud' (King Redbad) on their 2008 album 'Walhalla Wacht' singing about the legend of Wulfram and Redbad.
+Dutch folk metal band 'Heidevolk' recorded a song 'Koning Radboud' (King Radbod) on their 2008 album 'Walhalla Wacht' singing about the legend of Wulfram and Radbod.

-In 2015 the Frisian Folk-Metal band Baldrs Draumar released a full album on the life and deeds of king Redbad called Aldgillessoan.
+In 2015 the Frisian Folk-Metal band Baldrs Draumar released a full album on the life and deeds of king Redbad called Aldgillissoan.
 It is based on the book Rêdbâd, Kronyk fan in Kening (Chronicles of a King) by Willem Schoorstra.

-In 2018, Dutch production company Farmhouse released a film, Redbad, based on the historical Redbad.
+In 2018, Dutch production company Farmhouse released a film, Redbad, based on Radbod.
 It is directed by Roel Reiné and stars Jonathan Banks and Søren Malling alongside a variety of Dutch actors.